Guests and Visitors to the School

 Attendance and Punctuality

 Regular school attendance is a major factor contributing to student success in school.
 We expect that Golden Ears’ students will attend school regularly unless ill and will be punctual every day.
-If your child will be absent, call the school at 604 463-9513 prior to 8:25 am.
+If your child will be absent, login an absence on the Parent Portal or call the school at 604 463-9513 prior to 8:25 am.
 Please advise your child’s teacher ahead of time if your child will be absent for an extended period of time.
-A note from home is required for all absences unless a phone call or portal message has been received in advance.
-If students are required to leave school early, permission from a parent or guardian is required.
-Students who are late are to report to the office upon arrival.
-Students must never leave the school grounds without first notifying their teacher or the school office.
+Extended absences can also be logged in the Parent Portal.
+If students are required to leave school early, permission from a parent/guardian is required.
+Students who are late report to the office upon arrival.
+Students must never leave the school grounds without first notifying the school office.

 Emergency Closing of Schools

 For purposes of announcing emergency closures prior to opening of schools please check the school district website (www.sd42.ca) and listen for updates on the following radio stations: CKNW (980 AM), CBC (690 AM), CFMI (101.1 FM)